tcdl/msb/README.md

 ## Originator

 An originator is a collector component that can also publish new messages on the bus.

-## Middleware

-Middleware that translates from http to the bus can be created per config.

 ## Channel Manager